cropsinsilico/yggdrasil-python-rapidjson/docs/encode_schema.rst

       '3.1415926535897932384626433832795028841971'

-   Yet another possible flag affects how numeric values are passed to the underlying RapidJSON_ library: by default they are serialized to their string representation by the module itself, so they are virtually of unlimited precision:
+   Yet another possible flag affects how numeric values are passed to the underlying YggdrasilRapidJSON_ library: by default they are serialized to their string representation by the module itself, so they are virtually of unlimited precision:

    .. doctest::